Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Internal Stabilization

-We present here some scenarios of stabilization of the finite-dimensional part of the eigenspectrum decomposition revealing its difficulty when diffusion matrix $D$ has distinct elements.
+We present below some scenarios of stabilization of the finite-dimensional part of the eigenspectrum decomposition revealing its difficulty when diffusion matrix $D$ has distinct elements, i.e., when our system has distinct diffusion coefficients.
 Let us consider \eqref{z^Nsys}.
 To achieve exponential stability of this system with decay rate $\delta$, one would need to stabilize each of the components $-\lambda_n D+Q$ of the block diagonal matrix $A$ at this rate by choice of appropriate gains $\bar K_n$ as in \eqref{LMIfull0}-\eqref{Knproperty0}.
 However, this stabilization strategy would require stabilization of an $mN\times mN$ matrix, which is inefficient when $N$ becomes large.
 In order to reduce the stabilization problem for all $N$ modes to just the stabilization of the coupling matrix $Q$, we need to follow an indirect strategy.
 Indeed, following a direct approach and trying to stabilize only matrix $Q$, one would choose gains $ \bar K_n=K_Q, n=1,\ldots, N,$ where $K_Q\in \mathbb R^{1\times m}$ is chosen such that a Lyapunov matrix inequality of the form

-is satisfied for $P\in \mathbb R^{m\times m}$ symmetric positive definite, which is non-diagonal, and some $q>0$.
+is satisfied for $P\in \mathbb R^{m\times m}$ symmetric positive definite, which is nondiagonal, and some $q>0$.
 This is always possible due to the controllability of $(Q,B)$.
 Then, to check asymptotic stability of system \eqref{z^Nsys}, choose Lyapunov function of the form

 with $ \bar P=I_N \otimes P$ consisting of $N$ diagonal blocks $P$.
-Then, observe that $\text{Sym} \left (P\left ( -\lambda_n D+Q+BK_Q\right ) \right )$ appearing when taking the time-derivative of $V_0$ is of indefinite sign since $D$ and $P$ do not commute when $D$ has distinct diffusion coefficients and because $P$ is non-diagonal.
+Then, observe that $\text{Sym} \left (P\left ( -\lambda_n D+Q+BK_Q\right ) \right )$ appearing when taking the time-derivative of $V_0$ is of indefinite sign since $D$ and $P$ do not commute when $D$ has distinct diffusion coefficients and because $P$ is nondiagonal.
 This means that a stabilizing law chosen to stabilize $Q$ would not automatically lead to the stabilization of all the modes we need to stabilize at rate $\delta$.
 Note that this complication arising from the lack of a commutative property between the coefficient of the differential operator (the diffusion matrix $D$ here) and a Lyapunov matrix $P$ has been tackled in \cite{Kitsos (2020)}.
 To understand how the number of distinct diffusion coefficients plays a role in the complexity of the problem, let us see the following examples.